rubenarturopj/twitter_clone_001/01_Instructions/07_load_and_create_posts.md

 -   At this point, if you try to make a tweet it should work.
 It should be stored succesfully in the database.

-## Make our own tweets visible in our profile page
+## Make our own tweets visible in our profile page.
+Create post feed.

-1. Me quedé en: 3 h : 07 min : 10 s

-### SOMEthing else that will be used later

-In the folder `components` crate a new folder called `posts`.
+1. In the folder `components` crate a new folder called `posts`.
 Inside create a new file called `PostFeed.tsx`.
 Give it the basic structure.

-Go to `pages/index.tsx` and below the `<Form/>` component, add our recently created `<PostFeed/>` component
+2. Go to `pages/index.tsx` and below the `<Form/>` component, add our recently created `<PostFeed/>` component.

+3. We are going to start writing the POstfeed component.
+But we'll need another component called `<PostItem>`.
+Create this .tsx file in the same folder as Postfeed.
+Create the functions to redirect to the user profile when clickng on the picture and also to go the tweet page.
+We are passing the data from the tweet through postfeed.tsx.
+We're also adding the comments and like icons and somwhat their functionalities.

+### Display our tweets in our profile page

+1. Go to `pages/users/[userId].tsx` and in the return section add the `PostFeed` component and pass it he props of userId.

+## More users

+1. To test at more capacity the website.
+Log out and create more users and tweet.

+List
+rxxxx.axxxx@ ---> password1
+Lara Croft perrito@ ---> password2
+Leon S Kennedy churro@ ---> password3
+Hermione pozol@ ---> password4
+Cabeza Olmeca orejademico@ ---> password5